 How is the cause of sneezing or nasal discharge determined in my pet?

-History and physical examination are important, but additional diagnostic tests will likely be needed and your veterinarian may recommend doing screening tests.
+History and physical examination are important, but additional diagnostic tests will likely be needed, and your veterinarian may recommend screening tests.
 These are simple tests that provide information about the overall health of the pet and may provide further clues about the underlying problem.

 In a pet with sneezing and nasal discharge, some changes that could be seen on the CBC include:

-- high numbers of white blood cells suggests underlying infection or inflammation.
+- High numbers of white blood cells suggest underlying infection or inflammation.

-- low numbers of white blood cells could be a sign of acute viral infection.
+- Low numbers of white blood cells could be a sign of acute viral or severe bacterial infection.

-B) Serum biochemistry profile is the chemical analysis of serum, which is the pale yellow liquid part of blood that remains after the cells and clotting factors have been removed.
-There are many substances in serum, including proteins, enzymes, fats, sugars, hormones, electrolytes, etc. Measuring the levels of these substances provides information about the organs and tissues in the body, as well as the metabolic state of the pet.
+Serum biochemistry profile is the chemical analysis of serum, which is the liquid part of blood that remains after the cells and clotting factors have been removed.
+There are many substances in serum, including proteins, enzymes, fats, sugars, hormones, and electrolytes.
+Measuring the levels of these substances provides information about the organs and tissues in the body, as well as the metabolic state of the pet.
 Changes and abnormalities found in the biochemistry profile can help to diagnose a variety of diseases and disorders.
 See handout “Serum Biochemistry” for further information.

-What specific tests would be recommended to investigate sneezing and nasal discharge in a pet?
+What specific tests would be recommended to investigate sneezing and nasal discharge?